akmur/alex-11ty/posts/2018-12-14-my-scss-file-structure.md

 - [SASS Guidelines: 7-in-1 pattern][3]
 - [ITCSS: Scalable and maintainable Scss architecture][4]

 I am basically merging the two approaches, in order to have something that makes a lot of sense yet is easier to understand than the resources above.
-During the years I always found that the first approach was great but could have done with a bit more modularity, while the second one is a bit too technical to wrap one&#8217;s head around.
+During the years I always found that the first approach was great but could have done with a bit more modularity, while the second one is a bit too technical to wrap one's head around.

 So these are my folders:

 ### 01-Abstracts

-Here you can find mixins, extends, placeholders and variables and all that code that doesn&#8217;t actually outputs CSS.
+Here you can find mixins, extends, placeholders and variables and all that code that doesn't actually outputs CSS.

 ### 02-Base